lwlsw/Repository/README.md

 ## Depictions

-if you want to take my depictions, feel free to do so and to help you out a little, here are some things you might think of useful:
+if you want to take my depictions, feel free to do so and to help you out a little here are some things you might think of useful:

 - if the text is hard to see go to line 44 and check the comments
 - name and short description are in the first container called about